medialab/defacto-enrichment-public/compile-rss/README.md

 ### Example

-In a subdirectory, `./committed-data`, you want to save the committed versions of prior enrichments.
-The old enrichments were committed in a git repository, `git-repo/`, outside the current working directory (CWD).
+Let's say you want to save the committed versions of a file, such as the `enriched-urls.json` file that `defacto-enrichment` generates.
+The versions were committed in a git repository outside your current working directory (CWD).
 See the example architecture below.

 ```console
 .